daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 18. Retrieve url of the largest boxart

 Combine reduce() with map() to reduce multiple boxart objects to a single value: the url of the largest box art.

+### 19. Reducing with an initial value

+Sometimes when we reduce an array, we want the reduced value to be a different type than the items stored in the array.
+Let's say we have an array of videos and we want to reduce them to a single map where the key is the video id and the value is the video's title.